assembly-edu/terms-of-service/terms.md

 * Only store and process the minimum data required to provide Our services, and to inform you in advance of using any of our services what data that service requires.
 * Transport and store all personal data originating from schools using modern and best practice encryption technologies.
 This includes Secure Socket Layers (SSL) for encrypted data transfer over the internet, encryption of all data at rest, field-level encryption for personally identifiable data and password-protected identities for all end users
 * Comply with all Subject Access Requests made relating to the data We store
-* Ensure the data We hold about you is correct
+* Ensure the data We hold about You is correct
-* Only retain data for as long as required, and delete all your data if you ask us to do so, if you delete the connector, or if your account becomes inactive.
+* Only retain data for as long as required, and delete all Your data if You ask us to do so, if You delete the connector, or if Your account becomes inactive.
 * Ensure that all data is held securely by taking steps to ensure that data is not corrupted or lost
 * Ensure that all staff having access to personal data hold a valid Disclosure and Barring Service certificate
 * Always maintain adequate liability insurance
-* Audit our services against this pledge every 12 months and provide evidence of compliance to the other party whenever requested
+* Audit Our services against this pledge every 12 months and provide evidence of compliance to the other party whenever requested
 * Report any breaches of security to The Data Controller, the Information Commissioner’s Office (ICO) and other authorities if required by law, and, in co-operation with the Data Controller, to Data Subjects
 * Always notify You prior to connecting an Assembly Application which data that  Assembly Application needs access to, and allow You to accept or reject that request
 * Make Terms of Service and Privacy Policies clearly and publicly available on our website